graphery/grapper-doc/src/guide/starter/index.md

 # Starter Guide

-Graphane is a free and open-source **data visualization low-level microframework** designed to facilitate the creation of custom, dynamic and interactive visualizations.
-Graphane offers **flexibility in designs**, allowing creators to make unique aesthetic visualizations that are far from becoming monotonous charts seen everywhere.
+Grapper is a free and open-source **data visualization web component** designed as a micro-framework to facilitate the **creation of custom, dynamic and interactive visualizations**.
+Grapper offers flexibility in designs, allowing creators to make unique aesthetic visualizations that are far from becoming monotonous charts seen everywhere.

-Graphane is composed of:
+Grapper is composed of:

 - [**A web component**](./composer.md) for combining:
   - [**SVG template**](./template.md) with directives.